gvwilson/thirdbit/src/fiction/in-heck/index.md

 She hugged Gumption impulsively, then turned to Special Leaf with a grin as wide as a sunrise on her face.
-"Congratulations," he said as she took an enormous bite out of the cookie.
+"Congratulations," he said
+as she took an enormous bite out of the cookie.

 Later that night,
-Gumption lay in his narrow cot and listened to the evening's raindrops drip off on the cottonwood outside his attic bedroom.
+Gumption lay in his narrow cot and listened to the raindrops drip off the cottonwood outside his attic bedroom.
 The sound matched his mood perfectly.
 He was happy for Maddy,
 he really was.